Cook County Historical Society Announces 2026 Speaker Series

 Dick Dorr: Chasing Justice | June 27, 2026, at 2 p.m. | Johnson Heritage Post Art Gallery Former Cook County Deputy Sheriff Dick Dorr offers a firsthand account of his nearly three-decade career patrolling the North Shore.
 Moving to Grand Marais at age 11 and graduating in 1966, Dorr returned to his hometown in 1969 to begin a career in law enforcement.
 His presentation and book, Chasing Justice, navigate the balance between duty and compassion in a rural landscape where every call brought the unexpected.

-Tom Toftey: Ade Toftey Memoir | July 18, 2026, at 2 p.m. | Cook County History Museum Local author Tom Toftey will share insights into his latest project, a memoir centered on his father, Ade Toftey.
-Ade was a significant figure in local history, known for his long-standing "Remember When" columns and deep involvement in the Grand Marais community.
-Tom Toftey, an award-winning author of Unexpected Gifts, brings his storytelling expertise to this personal exploration of family and local heritage.
+Tom Toftey: Ade Toftey Memories| July 18, 2026, at 2 p.m. | Cook County History Museum Minnesota author Tom Toftey will share insights into his latest project, building on the reflections of his father, Ade Toftey.
+Ade was a significant figure in local history, known for his involvement with the Cook County Historical Society, his role as editor of the Cook County News Herald and long-standing "Remember When" columnist, as well as deep involvement in the Grand Marais community.

 4th Annual Stories that Matter: Women of Cook County | July 30, 2026, from 5:30 p.m. to 6:30 p.m. | Johnson Heritage Post Art Gallery Held during the Fishermen’s Picnic, this popular annual event returns to highlight the influential women who have shaped the region.
-Building on past presentations of figures such as Hazel Belvo, Betsy Bowen, and Eleanor Waha, this year’s program continues the mission of uncovering and celebrating the vital contributions women have made to the social and cultural fabric of Cook County.
+Building on past presentations of figures such as Hazel Belvo, Alta McQuatters, and Eleanor Waha, this year’s program continues the mission of uncovering and celebrating the vital contributions women have made to the social and cultural fabric of Cook County.

 All events are free and open to the public, with donations graciously accepted.